Skip to main content Skip to main navigation

 While completing a Bachelor of Environmental Policy and Management, Isabella became an inaugural member of the Youth Steering Committee, contributing to the development of Engage!, the Digital Youth Hub, and the Youth Engagement Toolkit.
 She also supported the Youth Advisory Group on Climate Change and COP28.

-Now based in Naarm (Melbourne), Isabella volunteers with Climates, a nonprofit delivering climate micro-grants to Torres Strait Islander.
+Now based in Naarm (Melbourne), Isabella volunteers with Climates, a nonprofit supporting community-led climate resilience across the Australia-Pacific.

 Professor Philippa Collin